antoniocollesei/SHISMA/README.md

 ```bash
 ./wrapper.sh --data <time_series_file> --ppi <ppi_file> --ct <cell_type> --out <output_name> [--nperm 100] [--mht fdr] [--alpha 0.05] [--cores 1]
 ```
+**Warning**: While running the script, some warnings might appear (*IPython could not be loaded.*), depending on the OS you are running.
+They do not harm the pipeline.
+We are currently trying to make them disappear in every iteration, since they may be annoying.

 ## Outputs
 Results are grouped in a folder called `analysis_<output_name>`.
 The folder contains: